adamprime/adamtervort/content/posts/things-we-can-control.md

 draft = false
 url = "/things-we-can-control"
-description = "So much of life is out of our control, but the most important things are within our grasp and we have full access to." categories = ["stoicism"] # in quotes, comma separated tags = ["control","jazz"] # in quotes, comma separated featured_image = "/images/what-we-can-control-optimized.jpg" # ideal width is 1440 px
+description = "So much of life is out of our control, but the most important things are within our grasp and we have full access to." categories = [] # in quotes, comma separated tags = ["control","jazz","stoicism"] # in quotes, comma separated image = "/images/what-we-can-control-optimized.jpg" # ideal width is 1440 px thumbnail = "/images/what-we-can-control-optimized.jpg" # ideal width is 1440 px credit = 'https://unsplash.com/photos/vSws0g1KjxI' # this is the link to the page the image came from
 +++

 As I write this I’m listening to three student jazz groups playing.
 (I have one child in each group so I sit in between the three rehearsal rooms so I can catch snatches of each group as they play.)